ccoutant/dwarf-locations/005-locations-on-stack.md

 > any of the DWARF operations described in Section
 > {locationdescriptions}.*</span>

-### Section 3.18 Location Lists [was: 2.6.2]
+### Section 3.18 Location Lists [was 2.6.2]

 Place the contents of old Section 2.6.2 Location Lists here.

 Change the first sentence to:

-> Location lists are used as location descriptions whenever
+> Location lists are used in place of location expressions whenever
 > the object whose location is being described can change location
 > during its lifetime.